-Our Common Stock is traded on the Nasdaq Global Market, which we refer to as Nasdaq, and the Tel Aviv Stock Exchange, which we refer to as the TASE, in each case under the ticker symbol "CMCT."
-The last reported sales prices of our Common Stock on March 25, 2019 were \$17.90 U.S. dollars, or USD, per share on Nasdaq and 78.80 Israeli new shekels, or ILS, per share on the TASE.
+Our Common Stock is traded on the Nasdaq Global Market, which we refer to as Nasdaq, under the ticker symbol "CMCT," and the Tel Aviv Stock Exchange, which we refer to as the TASE, under the ticker symbol "CMCT-L." The last reported sales prices of our Common Stock were \$19.28 U.S. dollars, or USD, per share on Nasdaq on April 5, 2019 and 78.80 Israeli new shekels, or ILS, per share on the TASE on April 7, 2019.
 There is no established trading market for our Series A Preferred Stock or any of the Warrants and we do not expect a market to develop.
 We do not intend to apply for a listing of the Series A Preferred Stock or any of the Warrants on any national securities exchange.